 Ask For a Review

-Asking for reviews in a clear and simple way, that also plays on the customers’ nobler motives is a great way to ask.
+The best way to ask for reviews is in a clear and simple way, with easy to follow instructions, that also plays on the customers’ nobler motives.

 ‘Could you please leave us a product review?
 It helps our small business immensely, and also helps other customers make more informed decisions.
 Thank you 🙂